Legal Aid Programs and Unit Information

 - Immigration Assistance: Our Immigration Unit assists immigrant victims of domestic violence, victims of human trafficking, and victims of other violent crimes in obtaining lawful immigration status.
 We also represent abused, abandoned, or neglected immigrant children in their applications for lawful permanent residence.
 Additionally, our attorneys fight for clients with meritorious defenses such as adjustment, cancellation, and political asylum, in removal proceedings.
 We also represent TPS applicants, who are temporarily unable to safely return to their home country due to dangerous or unsafe conditions.

-- Foreclosure Defense: In response to the overwhelming foreclosure crisis which began in 2008, Legal Aid providing legal assistance to qualifying individuals who are in or near foreclosure.
-Our services include: educating homeowners about the judicial foreclosure process, representing and assisting homeowners in mediation sessions, providing information on alternatives to foreclosure, identifying fraudulent documentation and other widespread illegal foreclosure practices, and helping homeowners gain crucial time needed to work toward a solution.
+- Housing Assistance: In response to the overwhelming foreclosure crisis which began in 2008, Legal Aid providing legal assistance to qualifying individuals who are in or near foreclosure.
+Our services include: eviction defense, educating homeowners about the judicial foreclosure process, representing and assisting homeowners in mediation sessions, providing information on alternatives to foreclosure, identifying fraudulent documentation and other widespread illegal foreclosure practices, and helping homeowners gain crucial time needed to work toward a solution.

 - Tax Assistance: Legal Aid’s Low Income Taxpayer Clinic (LITC) assists individuals with a federal income tax controversy up to $50,000.
 Our attorneys assist with issues such as: Dis-allowance of tax credit; audit assistance; collection issues, including lien and levy; appeals; representation in Federal tax court; assistance in identity theft cases; preparation of amended returns to resolve controversies; and other important issues.